-The representatives of the underwriters have advised us that the underwriters propose to offer the common units directly to the public at the public offering price on the cover of this prospectus supplement and to selected dealers, which may include the underwriters, at such offering price less a selling concession not in excess of \$ per common unit.
-After the offering, the representatives may change the offering price and other selling terms.
+The underwriters have advised us that they initially propose to offer part of the common units directly to the public at the public offering price listed on the cover page of this prospectus supplement and part to certain dealers at a price that represents a concession not in excess of \$1.31 per common unit under the public offering price.
+After the initial offering of the common units in this offering, the offering price and other selling terms may from time to time be varied by the underwriters.